-When Helen Vendler was a graduate student in English in the ‘50s at Harvard University she was barred from the school’s Lamont Library, where the poetry room was located, because she was a woman.
-Regardless, Vendler, who holds an endowed chair at Harvard, went on to become one of the country’s most important poetry critics.
-The Arion Press just published “Stone from Delphi”, an anthology of Seamus Heaney’s work selected by Vendler with an introduction by her.
+When Helen Vendler was a graduate student in English in the 1950s at Harvard University she was barred from the school’s Lamont Library, where the poetry room was located, because she was a woman.
+Regardless, Vendler, who now holds an endowed chair at Harvard, went on to become one of the country’s most important poetry critics.
+Arion Press just published “Stone from Delphi,” an anthology of Seamus Heaney’s work selected by Vendler with an introduction by her.

 Helen Vendler: Poetry critic and fan of art history